VolkanSah/VolkanSah/README.md

 ### print 'Disclaimer'
 "Just like Batman, I may not possess any superpowers, but I'm determined to make the world a better place.
 Even though I know I can't change everything, I keep pushing forward for the greater good.
 And who knows, perhaps one day I'll even outsmart the ever-annoying Superman!"

-##### Since my birthday, this year, my github account will be public.
-I see i get old!
-This is for you my son, so you know who your father really is.
-A brocken soul!

 - DevOps+
 - love freedom -> not broken windows or rotten fruits